Municipality of Brda: Economy

 Agriculture is an important part of the local economy: besides grapes, cherries are the most important agricultural product in the municipality, followed by apricots, pears, figs, and plums.
 Together with the Vipava Valley, Brda produces most of the persimmons in Slovenia.
 Small amounts of olive oil are also produced.

 The wine varieties grown in Brda include Merlot, Cabernet Sauvignon, Pinot noir, Pinot gris, and Sauvignon vert.

 Notable people

 Brda is the native land of the poet Alojz Gradnik, who was born in the village of Medana.

+In popular culture

+The Slovenian sitcom Ena žlahtna štorija is set in Brda.